Skip to main content

 Our Impact

-West Virginia's STEAM TAC is moving full steam ahead into West Virginia middle schools.
+West Virginia's STEAM TAC is moving full steam ahead into West Virginia middle and high schools.

 Through hands-on, real-world STEAM immersions that take place in person, right in the schools’ classrooms, students gain lifelong problem-solving skills that expose them to possible career paths in STEAM fields while teachers build confidence to incorporate STEAM learning into their lesson plans throughout the academic year.